jrs0ul/cartridge_quest/README.md

 The game can be built using CMake (run the cmake_build.sh on linux), scons or with Visual Studio.

-In order to compile you will need: OpenAL, SDL2, libogg/vorbis
+In order to compile you will need: OpenAL, SDL2, libogg/vorbis, Vulkan SDK(used 1.3.290.0 to build the windows binary)

 To build the tests you will need GoogleTest.